Skip to content

 Continue Shopping

-Additional Information
+Sentimental Information

 We love hearing your stories!
 This helps us connect with you while we are crafting your piece.
-It makes you real to us!
-Please give us a few words about you and your story.
+It makes you real to us.
+The power of jewelry is to connect us, to make us remember, and honor an experience.
+This beauty we create is not surface deep, our jewelry is here to add sentiment into our daily lives.
+Please, oh please, give us a few words about you, and your story.
+It will make our hearts full!

 Skip this step and take me to checkout